 Segway Riding - Sidewalks

-* They are more jarring on the feet because of this and the constant sidewalk to street to sidewalk adjustments are torture on the Achilles tendons.
+* Sidewalks work well and are safer but they have more dangers (cracked slabs, tree branches, insufficient curb cuts) than one would expect. * They are more jarring on the feet because of this and the constant sidewalk to street to sidewalk adjustments are torture on the Achilles tendons.

 * Crossing intersections require being extremely careful.
 The "Look both ways" lesson from Kindergarten is still good advice. (holding hands while crossing the street, however, is mostly impossible)